xan105/Mini-Launcher/README.md

 - `HIGH`:          Performs time-critical tasks that must be executed immediately.
 - `REALTIME`:      Highest possible priority, higher than operating system processes performing important tasks.

+> [!WARNING]
-⚠️ Use extreme care when using `HIGH`, because a high-priority class application can use nearly all available CPU time.
+> Use extreme care when using **HIGH**, because a high-priority class application can use nearly all available CPU time.
-Even more so with `REALTIME` which can cause issues like disk cache not flushing or unresponsive mouse.
+> Even more so with **REALTIME** which can cause issues like disk cache not flushing or unresponsive mouse.

 ### `hide?: bool` (false)